MSallermann/chemfit/README.md

-# SCMEFitting
+# ChemFit

-Python package to support fitting the free parameters of the SCME water potential.
+Python package to support fitting the free parameters of potentials described by an ASE calculator.

-Please, find the **documentation** (which is a work in progress) [here](https://scmefitting.readthedocs.io/en/latest/).
+Please, find the **documentation** (which is a work in progress) [here](https://chemfit.readthedocs.io/en/latest/).